Fort Whoop-Up: Construction

 Fort Hamilton was first built in 1869 by John J. Healy and Alfred B. Hamilton—two traders who had done business in the Fort Benton area of Montana and in the basin of the Upper Missouri—to serve as a trading post.
 Fort Hamilton was originally a group of 11 cabins.
 The traders in these cabins traded for $50,000 worth of buffalo robes in just six months of operations.
 This first fort was destroyed by fire within a year of its construction by an overturned lamp.
-Whether this was an accident or deliberate arson is unknown.
+Whether this was an accident or arson is unknown.

 Healy and Hamilton contracted James Gladstone and a crew of 30 workers to construct a second, more secure fort, which was later nicknamed Fort Whoop-Up.
 It took two years to build at a cost of $25,000.
 When it was finished, Fort Whoop-Up was "a squared timber post complete with a stockade, cannon-mounted bastions, loopholes for firing rifles, and three wickets for trading with the aboriginals."
 According to Healy, the new fort was built with six thousand cottonwood logs.

 Fort Whoop-Up was located at the junction of the Belly (Oldman) River and the St. Mary's River, 6 km south of where the Fort Whoop-Up interpretive centre is located.